LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationOrchestrator/MavenAssist/recommendbots.md

 ### Enable Recommended Actions Widget

-You will first need to enable the feature in LiveEngage.
+You will first need to enable the feature in Conversational Cloud.
 Please contact LivePerson support or your LivePerson customer representative to enable this feature.

 ### Create Conversational Cloud Skill and User For Bot